 You don’t necessarily need to put down mulch every year.
 However, you will want to keep an eye on the mulch to determine the best time to add more.

-So, ultimately, the choice of when to add new mulch is up to you.
-If you notice that your old mulch is fading and getting sparse, then it’s probably a good time to add a fresh new layer.
+Ultimately, the choice of when to add new mulch is up to you.
+If your old mulch is fading and getting sparse, it’s probably a good time to add a new layer.

 Get Premium Mulch for Your Front or Backyard Today!

-Those landscape and flowerbeds are calling.
-We hope this post has helped you answer their call with beautiful organic hardwood.
+Now… those landscapes and flowerbeds are calling.
+We hope this post has helped you answer their call with beautiful organic hardwood that will keep your outdoor space thriving!

-If you still have questions, please give us a call at 815-337-1451 or check out our premium mulch guide to premium mulch.
+If you still have questions, please call us at 815-337-1451 or check out this comprehensive guide to premium mulch.